T3NYK/T3-Codes-BDFD/README.md

-# T3-Codes-BDFD
-Codigos para Bot designer for discord
+Hey, how's it going?
+I'm T3NYK.
+These codes are BDScript type.
+Used to create bot in Bot designer for Discord Most of these codes were inspired by Bot designer codes for discord BR Well that's it bye 👋